duke-git/lancet/docs/en/api/packages/slice.md

 ### <span id="SortBy">SortBy</span>

 <p>Sorts the slice in ascending order as determined by the less function.
-This sort is not guaranteed to be stable.<p>
+This sort is not guaranteed to be stable.</p>

 <b>Signature:</b>